-The major program in Comparative Literature and Society allows qualified students to pursue the study of literature, culture, and society with reference to material from several national traditions, or in combination of literary study with comparative study in other disciplines in the humanities and social sciences.
+The major program in comparative literature and society allows qualified students to pursue the study of literature, culture, and society with reference to material from several national traditions, or in combination of literary study with comparative study in other disciplines in the humanities and social sciences.
 Under the guidance of the director of undergraduate studies, students select courses offered by the various participating departments.

 The program is innovatively designed for students whose interest and expertise in languages other than English permit them to work comparatively in several national or regional cultures.
 The course of study differs from that of traditional comparative literature programs both in its cross-disciplinary nature and in its expanded geographic range, including not just European, but also Asian, Middle Eastern, African, and Latin American cultures.
 The program includes course work in the social sciences, and several of the program's core courses are jointly taught by faculty from different disciplines.
-Students will thus explore a variety of methodological and disciplinary approaches to cultural and literary artifacts in the broadest sense.
-The cross-disciplinary range of the program includes visual and media studies; law and the humanities; and studies of space, cities, and architecture.
-As a major or concentration, the program in comparative literature and society can be said to flow naturally from Columbia's Core Curriculum, which combines literature, art, philosophy, and social thought, and consistently attracts some of Columbia's most ambitious and cosmopolitan students.
+Students thus explore a variety of methodological and disciplinary approaches to cultural and literary artifacts in the broadest sense.
+The cross-disciplinary range of the program includes visual and media studies; law and the humanities; medicine and the humanities; and studies of space, cities, and architecture.
+As a major or concentration, the program at the Institute for Comparative Literature and Society can be said to flow naturally from Columbia's Core Curriculum, which combines literature, art, philosophy, and social thought, and consistently attracts some of Columbia's most ambitious and cosmopolitan students.